 With our roots firmly in mind, in 1982 we presented the results of our experiments with Classic and Flamenco guitars at a meeting of the Catgut Acoustical Society in DeKalb, Illinois.
 These results and many other scientific inquiries into the acoustics of guitars and violins were then published in the Journal of Guitar Acoustics**.We continued the work on nylon string instruments with an electronic device capable of controlling the attack, decay and tonal characteristics of solid body instruments to duplicate the sound of the best acoustic instruments.

-In 2012, Clyde Clark became President of Bartolini Inc. We now operate two manufacturing facilities in California; one in Livermore and one in San Luis Obispo.
-We continue to computerize our quality control and test departments as well as our component selection.
+In 2012, Clyde Clark became President of Bartolini Inc. We operate a state of the art manufacturing facility in San Luis Obispo, California.
+We continue to computerize quality control and test departments as well as our component selection.

 Clyde Clark is President of Bartolini Inc.

 - – Engineer, Woodworker & Luthier, Musician, Businessman – -

 Clyde has been a successful business manager and an engineer for over 20 years in high-tech digital and analog electronics design and development.
 He has in-depth experience with mechanical engineering, industrial design, manufacturing engineering, computer system architecture, project team development, and management.